gardener/gardener/docs/proposals/13-automated-seed-management.md

 * An optional `seedTemplate` section that contains the Seed spec and parts of the metadata, such as labels and annotations.
 * An optional `gardenlet` section that contains:
     * `gardenlet` deployment parameters, such as the number of replicas, the image, etc.
-    * The `GardenletConfiguration` resource that contains controllers configuration, feature gates, and a `seedConfig` section that contains the `Seed` spec and parts of its metadata.
+    * The `GardenletConfiguration` resource that contains controller configurations, feature gates, and a `seedConfig` section that contains the `Seed` spec and parts of its metadata.
     * Additional configuration parameters, such as the garden connection bootstrap mechanism (see [TLS Bootstrapping](../concepts/gardenlet.md#tls-bootstrapping)), and whether to merge the provided configuration with the configuration of the parent `gardenlet`.

 Either the `seedTemplate` or the `gardenlet` section must be specified, but not both:

-* If the `seedTemplate` section is specified, `gardenlet` is not deployed to the shoot, and a new `Seed` resource is created based on the template.
+* If the `seedTemplate` section is specified, the `gardenlet` is not deployed to the shoot, and a new `Seed` resource is created based on the template.
-* If the `gardenlet` section is specified, `gardenlet` is deployed to the shoot, and it registers a new seed upon startup based on the `seedConfig` section of the `GardenletConfiguration` resource.
+* If the `gardenlet` section is specified, the `gardenlet` is deployed to the shoot, and it registers a new seed upon startup based on the `seedConfig` section of the `GardenletConfiguration` resource.

 A ManagedSeed allows fine-tuning the seed and the `gardenlet` configuration of shooted seeds in order to deviate from the global defaults, e.g. lower the concurrent sync for some of the seed's controllers or enable a feature gate only on certain seeds.
 Also, it simplifies the deletion protection of such seeds.

 Also, the `ManagedSeed` resource is a more powerful alternative to the `use-as-seed` annotation.
 The implementation of the `use-as-seed` annotation itself could be refactored to use a `ManagedSeed` resource extracted from the annotation by a controller.

 Although in this proposal a ManagedSeed is always a "shooted seed", that is a Shoot that is registered as a Seed, this idea could be further extended in the future by adding a `type` field that could be either `Shoot` (implied in this proposal), or something different.
-Such an extension would allow to register and manage as Seed a cluster that is not a Shoot, e.g. a GKE cluster.
+Such an extension would allow to register and manage as Seed a cluster that is not a Shoot, e.g., a GKE cluster.

 Last but not least, ManagedSeeds could be used as the basis for creating and deleting seeds automatically via the `ManagedSeedSet` resource that is described in [ManagedSeedSets](#managedseedsets).